ledat1205/road-to-msc/datlt/GCP/Note.md

 One of the most powerful features of BigLake is how it centralizes governance and security.
 You can apply fine-grained security controls, including row-level and column-level security, directly on the BigLake tables within BigQuery.
 This is enabled through access delegation.

-**Google Cloud tools and practices that enable robust data governance and security.**
+**Google Cloud tools and practices that enable robust data governance and security**
+### **Dataplex – The metadata hub**

+**Why metadata matters**
+Metadata is data about data.
+It identifies:
+- who created the data,
+- when it was created,
+- what it contains,
+- how it relates to other data,
+- who owns it, and
+- its security sensitivity